mikrono/tModLoaderWiki_kr_ko/Item-Class-Documentation.md

 Remember that static methods are called by writing the classname and non-static methods use the instance name. `Item.NewItem(...)` vs `item.CloneDefaults(...)`
 <a name="newitem"></a>
 ### public static int NewItem(int X, int Y, int Width, int Height, int Type, int Stack = 1, bool noBroadcast = false, int pfix = 0, bool noGrabDelay = false, bool reverseLookup = false)
 Spawns an item in the world.
 Commonly seen used in ModNPC.NPCLoot.
 X, Y, Width, and Height are commonly derived from the npc.
+This method should not be called on multiplayer clients.
+If you need to spawn items from client code, use `player.QuickSpawnItem`, it handles the multiplayer syncing code needed.
 Example: `Item.NewItem((int)npc.position.X, (int)npc.position.Y, npc.width, npc.height, mod.ItemType("ExampleItem"));`

 ### public static int NewItem(Rectangle rectangle, int Type, int Stack = 1, bool noBroadcast = false, int prefixGiven = 0, bool noGrabDelay = false, bool reverseLookup = false)